Why Family-Friendly Workplaces Matter in Canada Right Now

 Insights for Employers from the Latest Trends in 2025

 Across Canada, employers are rethinking their approach to benefits.
 What was once considered a “nice-to-have” is now a strategic must.
-Family-friendly benefits – like enhanced parental leave, parental leave coaching, childcare support, caregiver support and fertility treatment coverage, are helping organizations attract and retain talent in an increasingly competitive labour market.
+Family-friendly workplace benefits – like enhanced parental leave, parental leave coaching, childcare support, caregiver support and fertility treatment coverage, are helping organizations attract and retain talent in an increasingly competitive labour market.

-Recent surveys reveal that nearly 60% of Canadian employers already view family-friendly benefits as key to their talent strategy, and that number is only expected to rise.
+Recent surveys reveal that nearly 60% of Canadian employers already view family-friendly workplace benefits as key to their talent strategy, and that number is only expected to rise.
 One Benefits Canada report found 84% of employers cite talent competition as the main factor influencing their benefits plans, prompting businesses to broaden support for employees juggling work and family responsibilities.

 The message is clear: supporting families isn’t just the right thing to do – it’s a strategic advantage.